serverlessworkflow/specification/specification.md

 }
 ```

-Note that the used function definition type in this case must be `expression` .
+Note that the used function definition type in this case must be `expression`.
-If the referenced function definition type is `rest` (default), this should be regarded as
-an error during parsing of the workflow definition.

 For more information about functions, reference the [Functions definitions](#Function-Definition) section.